Anantha Sriram

 Chegondi Anantha Sriram is an Indian lyricist, poet and actor who works in Telugu cinema.
 Sriram has written lyrics for over 1000 Telugu film songs in his career.
 He won a Nandi Award, two Filmfare Award and two SIIMA Awards for his work as a lyric writer.

 Early life

 Anantha Sriram was born on 8 April 1984 in Doddipatla village near Palakollu in West Godavari district.
 His parents are C. V. V. Satyanarayana and Umarani.
 Anantha Sriram is a relative of politician Chegondi Harirama Jogaiah.
 He started writing songs from the age of 12.

 Career

 Kadante Aunanile (2005) was the first film he worked on.
 He gained prominence after he wrote songs for Chiranjeevi's Andarivaadu and Stalin.
 He has worked with top music directors including A. R. Rahman, Keeravani and Illayaraja.

-Besides a Filmfare award for Yeto Vellipoyindhi Manasu, he has received a host of other honours.
+He received a Filmfare Award for Best Lyricist – Telugu for Yeto Vellipoyindhi Manasu in 2013.
 He also made a cameo appearance in the film Saakshyam (2018) as a game designer.